streamoid/PiQAlike-android/README.md

 ```
 Launch your application and verify that the connection is successful.
 You are now ready to begin visual search.

+### Note

+Since PiQAlike uses camera for image search, the application which uses PiQAlike should request for *camera & gallery permissions*

 ### Contact